krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 But in each an every case what we are doing is still best described as applying sequence filtration.
 In learning about the 3-4-5 right triangle, we might memorize a rule which allows us to fill in a missing side given the two other sides and a ninety degree angle in the correct configuration.
 Even if we don't know the pythagorean theorem, and even if our "experience" of reasoning about triangles does not involve the "experience" of applying the pythagorean theorem, it remains the case that we are applying the pythagorean theorem.
 And what holds for 3-4-5 triangle rules in relation to the pythagorean theorem holds for skyscraper heuristics, rules, and patterns, and their relationship to sequence filtration.

-Whatever we think of this argument by analogy, this question can in any case be left to the philosophers and psychologists, as there is another important _conceptual_ distinction which shows that sequence filtration is within the bounds of our approach.
+Whatever we think of this argument by analogy, this question can in any case be left to philosophers and psychologists, as there is another important _conceptual_ distinction which shows that sequence filtration is within the bounds of the approach we initially delineated.
 There is a difference between a guess-and-check technique which takes place _within_ a row or column and a _backtracking_ guess-and-check which involves making assumptions about one row or column and tracing out its consequences to find contradictions elsewhere on the board.
 And this distinction is a just a restatement of what marks off published from merely valid puzzles-- which is just how we specified our problem, to start with.

 ## Sequence Filtration: Performance

-This conceptual distinction between single-row/column and board-wide techniques has substantial performance implications.
+This distinction between single-row/column and board-wide techniques has substantial performance implications.
 Even if backtracking search were limited to only valid magic squares, the number of combinations to be tested against the clues exhibits a time complexity much worse than `O(N!)`: there are 880 valid 4x4s, 275305224 valid 5x5s, roughly 1.77 \* 10<sup>16</sup> valid 5x5s, and the number of `NxN` magic squares for arbitrary `N > 5` remains an unsolved problem in mathematics.

 Of course, our backtracking search space will be highly constrained by edge clues, which is what will make backtracking a viable if sometimes painfully slow means of solving even unpublished puzzles.
-But this is still of a different order than the _merely factorial_ worst-case time complexity involved in filtering all possible sequences for a row.
+But this is of a different order than the _merely factorial_ worst-case time complexity of in filtering all possible sequences for a row.

 It's not often we find that factorial time complexity represents a preferable alternative to some other more time-complex approach, but that is exactly where we are.
-Despite being preferable to backtracking, repeated application of sequence filtration will prove to be a bottleneck, and it may be useful to think about improving its performance in the worst cases.
+Despite being preferable to backtracking, repeated application of sequence filtration will prove to be a bottleneck, and it may be useful to think about improving its performance, at least for some cases.

 Indeed, we've already considerably optimized sequence filtration through the _prior_ application of edge clue initialization.
-Edge-clue initialization is really a special case of the problem we solve with sequence filtration, albeit one in which we need no information about the constraint lists and derive information solely from edge clues.
+Edge-clue initialization is really a special case of the problem we solve with sequence filtration, albeit one in which we begin with a completely unconstrained row or column and derive all information solely from edge clues.

-That is, the general rule we applied in pushing edge constraints to cells is no different from any of the other rules or heuristics which we're _avoiding_ hard-coding through the application of sequence filtration.
-Indeed, if we wanted to, we could replace edge clue initialization with clue elimination at some cost to performance.
+That is, the general rule we applied in pushing edge constraints to cells is no different from any of the other rules or heuristics which we're _avoiding_ having to hard-code through the application of sequence filtration.
+Indeed, if we wanted to, we could replace edge clue initialization with clue elimination-- but at some cost to performance.

 We'll demonstrate the advantages of this particular optimization later.
-But enough talk; let's write code.
+But enough talk; let's write some code.

 ## Sequence Filtration: Code